Athribis Project: Deities

 The temple is dedicated to the triad of Min-Re, his wife Repyt and their son Kolanthes.
-Min-Re, who was also worshipped in Achmim, represented fertility and is therefore portrayed ithyphallic with a double-feathered crown and an arm stretched upwards as if about to strike.
+Min-Re, also worshipped in Achmim, represented fertility and is therefore portrayed ithyphallic with a double-feathered crown and an arm stretched upwards as if about to strike.
 Repyt, who takes the form of a lion, is honoured in this temple as the daughter of Ra and a sun goddess in her own right, like other lion goddesses, for example Sekhmet.
 She wears a sun disc and a uraeus cobra on her head, taking on a protective role.
-Kolanthes is depicted typically for a child in Ancient Egypt, sitting with his finger to his mouth and his hair in the traditional prepubescent style (sidelock of youth).
+Kolanthes is depicted typically as a child in Ancient Egypt, sitting with his finger to his mouth and his hair in the traditional prepubescent style (sidelock of youth).

 Hieroglyphic texts and other decoration

 The roughly 1,300 hieroglyphic inscriptions so far found in the temple, made up of texts spread over 34 rooms, not only contain important written information but are also beautifully decorated.
 To achieve this two different relief techniques were used: raised carving, used mainly in the inner, covered rooms, and sunken reliefs in the outer areas.

 Paint was applied on the incised images and hieroglyphs.
 Six basic colours were used: white (from plant extracts), black (from rust), red, yellow, green and blue (all from mineral extracts).
 The colours were not applied in an attempt to emulate the true-life colours of the objects depicted in the images and hieroglyphs, but were used according to the religious symbolism of each colour.
 For example, green had associations with fertility, regeneration and rebirth and was as such used for the skin of mummies and the god Osiris, since they are re-born in the underworld.

 A large portion of the scenes portray the offerings and rituals performed by the King for the gods.
 He presents tribute of food, jewellery and perfume as well as more abstract gifts like permanence and life.
 In the lowest register of the decorations the figures are standing, in the second register they are enthroned.
 In the texts that accompany them the scenes are described more closely and the names, titles and characteristics of the gods and the kings are given.
 Generally, the King is shown asking the gods to accept his gifts, in order that he might receive a gift in return.
 The Nile flood together with agricultural and regional deities are included, carved at the bottom of the wall, also bringing gifts to the temple.
 In addition to these, other figures are shown bringing jars of different ingredients, for example as incense to burn.